kimkimani/guruspedia/content/articles/staging-vs-test-environments-whats-the-differences/index.md

 - Often uses synthetic designed test data.
 - Tests focus on extensive debugging and troubleshooting activities

-#### Test environment key benefits
+#### Testing environment key benefits

-The main takeaways for a test environment are:
+The main takeaways for a testing environment are:

 - Easy and easy bug detection.
 - You eliminate any bugs in your application.